metabase/metabase/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+Or you can use [Birdeatsbug](https://birdeatsbug.com/) to create a comprehensive bug report.

 **Expected behavior**
 A clear and concise description of what you expected to happen.